gopi1216-zz/dailyNotes/JS-Topics.md

 ```js
 fullName = 'JavaScript Developer';
 ```
 - Now the **fullName** variavle refers to new value ***JavaScript Developer***.
 Once variable is declared no need to use var to change it's value.
-If it used, then
+If it used, then it's re declaration of same variable which is not recommended.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjE4NTQ1MTMsLTE5NzcxNzQ0MzEsLT
+eyJoaXN0b3J5IjpbLTcyNjk0MDAyNywtMTU2MTg1NDUxMywtMT
-IyMzYxNTk5NSw0NTc0MDE4ODUsOTM2OTkxNjMxLDE5MzM1ODk0
+k3NzE3NDQzMSwtMjIzNjE1OTk1LDQ1NzQwMTg4NSw5MzY5OTE2
-MjcsLTQ3NjE4MTU5XX0=
+MzEsMTkzMzU4OTQyNywtNDc2MTgxNTldfQ==
 -->